adrianolszewski/model-based-testing-hypotheses/README.md

 [In this document](https://github.com/adrianolszewski/Logistic-regression-is-regression/blob/main/Testing%20hypotheses%20about%20proportions%20using%20logistic%20regression.md) I showed how the model-based approach, namely the logistic regression (with extensions) can replicate numerous classic tests of proportions:
-Wald's and Rao z test for 2+ proportions (+ ANOVA-like), Cochran-Mantel-Haenszel (CMH), Breslow-Day, Cochran-Armitage, McNemar, Cochran Q, Friedman, Mann-Whitney (-Wilcoxon), Kruskal-Wallis
+Wald's and Rao z test for 2+ proportions (+ ANOVA-like), Cochran-Mantel-Haenszel (CMH), Breslow-Day, Cochran-Armitage, McNemar, Cochran Q, Friedman, Mann-Whitney (-Wilcoxon), Kruskal-Wallis.

-## What for?
+But this extends much more!
+General and Generalized Linear Models fit via Generalized Least Square, Generalized Estimating Equations and through Generalized Linear Mixed Models, (Mixed-effect) Quantile regression, Cox proportional-hazard regression, Accelerated Failure Time, Tobit regression, Simplex regression and dozens of others models will be at your disposal to test hypotheses in a way you probably were never told.

+## Just one question: WHY?
 Well, classic tests are "simple" and fast.
 But simple method is for simple scenarios.
 A more advanced inferential analysis often goes FAR beyond that these tests can do.